Amortized Bayesian Mixture Models: Methods

 The goal is to estimate the joint posterior of the model parameters and the mixture indicators.
 In the following, we will work with the following factorization:

 Here we used the set notation to highlight that the number of observational units in $i = 1,\dots,N$ and the number of observations per unit $j = 1,\dots,P_i$ can vary across different datasets.

 Using the factorization above, we separate the problem in two parts, one of which entails estimating the parameter posterior $p(\theta \mid \{y_{ij}\})$ that was already described in Section~\ref{sec:abi}.
-What remains is formulating a neural approximation of the second term $p(\{z_i\} \mid \{y_{ij}\}, \theta)$.
+This posterior contains the distribution of all mixture parameters, that is, mixture weights and parameters of all mixture components.
+What remains is formulating a neural approximation of the second term $p(\{z_i\} \mid \{y_{ij}\}, \theta)$, which yields the distribution of mixture indicators.
 Since this is essentially a classification problem, common network architectures, such as the multilayer perceptron \citep[MLP, ][]{rosenblatt_perceptron_1958,baum_capabilities_1988,murtagh_multilayer_1991}, are adequate candidate architectures.
 However, because the number of observations per unit can vary, the input of the classification network must be brought into the same dimensions.
 For this reason, we introduce an (optional) summary network $h_\omega$ that creates summary embedding for each observational unit $\applytoeach{h_\omega}{y}{i}{1}{N}$ \citep[similar to the \emph{local} summary network used in amortized multilevel models,][]{habermann_amortized_2024}.
+The task of the local summary network is to extract relevant information about each observational unit.
+The choice of the local summary network depends on the structure of the data within the units.
+Independent observations within units may be summarized by permutation-invariant networks such as Deep Sets \citep{zaheer_deep_2017} or Set Transformers \citep{lee2019set}.
+Time-series or otherwise dependent measures within units might need to be summarized via networks that take dependencies into account, e.g., convolutional neural networks (CNNs; \citealp{lecun1998gradient}), recurrent neural networks (RNNs; \citealp{elman1990finding,hochreiter1997long}), Transformers \citep{vaswani2017attention}, and so on.

 The exact architecture of the classification network depends on structure of the data, which dictates how to factorize the joint distribution $p(z \mid y, \theta)$.
-Some examples of of data structures are shown in Figure~\ref{fig:dag}.
+Some examples of data structures are shown in Figure~\ref{fig:dag}.
 In the case of exchangeable observational units, the joint distribution can be factorized as $p(z \mid y, \theta) = \prod_{i=1}^N p(z_i \mid y_i, \theta)$.
 This means that the probability distribution of each mixture indicator $z_i$ can be approximated independently --- conditioned on the parameters $\theta$ and observation $y_i$ --- with a \emph{classification} network as follows,

 here $f_\alpha$ stands for a MLP with a series of hidden layers connected by learnable weights $\alpha$ followed by non-linear activations, and an output layer with $K$ nodes.
 The final softmax activation converts the output into a set of mutually exclusive probabilities for each class, essentially implementing soft classification \citep{wahba_soft_2002,liu_hard_2011}.
 Soft classification refers to the calculation of class probabilities rather than producing classification labels directly, which is typical for hard categorical classification.